Did you realize your vacuum brush could be harboring dirt? Do you want to know how to clean it properly?

 3. Scrub with a Bristle Brush

-Try to scrub the bristles to remove caked-in debris.
-If you’ve got an old bristle brush or washing up brush, this will come in handy.
-Use it to scrub against the bristles to loosen the dirt and get rid of any tough grime.
+If you’ve got an old bristle brush or washing-up brush, this will come in handy.
+Use it to scrub against the bristles to loosen the dirt and eliminate any tough grime.

 4. Wipe with Diluted Vinegar